-Kenpo X was created to give P90X aficionados a high-intensity cardiovascular workout packed with lots of punching and kicking combinations to improve balance, endurance, flexibility, and coordination.
-Tony Horton, the creator of P90X, will guide you through each exercise and instruct you how to perform each movement with precision and control.
+Kenpo X is included in P90X as a high-intensity cardiovascular workout.
+With its fast-paced punching and kicking combinations, Kenpo X burns calories and improves balance, endurance, flexibility and coordination.
+Tony Horton, the creator of P90X, guides you through each exercise and instructs you how to perform each movement with precision and control.

 Video of the Day